15 Best Anime Apps for iOS and Android Devices

 Stay safe while streaming.
 Free streaming sites often contain aggressive ads, trackers, and potential malware.
 A VPN encrypts your connection and blocks threats.
 I use NordVPN on all my devices.

 Here are the best anime apps you can install on your iPhone, iPad, Android, or smart TVs (Android TV, Samsung TV, Apple TV).
-I have tested each one and listed what makes it worth your time.
+I have tested each one and listed what makes it worth your time, plus the current price so you know what you’re signing up for.

 Quick Navigation